rust-embedded/discovery/src/02-requirements/README.md

 </p>

 - Two mini-B USB cables.
 One is required to make the STM32F3DISCOVERY board work.
 The other is only required if you have the Serial <-> USB module.
+Make sure that the cables both support data transfer as some cables only support charging devices.

 <p align="center">
 <img title="mini-B USB cable" src="../assets/usb-cable.jpg">